Senior Data Scientist

-is the Director of Data Science and Product Innovation for Research Narrative, a market research firm based out of Los Angeles, California.
+is a Senior Data Scientist at Eysz, a med-tech startup that focuses on transforming epilepsy care.
 He utilizes psychological theory, machine learning, and good-old fashioned research design to separate the signal from the noise.

 Jordan's academic work is wide-ranging, focusing on topics such as Hollywood Film, interpersonal relationships, and baseball.
 He has served as faculty at Indiana University, Saint Joseph's College, and Cornell University.

 Indiana University - Bloomington, Department of Psychological and Brain Sciences

 Ph.D. in Psychology - Perception, Cognition, and Development

 Executive Master's in Business Administration

 Indiana University - Bloomington